-Fill the system with coolant through the fill opening.
+Close the radiator drain cock and fill the system with coolant through the fill opening.
 Pull the hose connected to the pressure cap assembly out as far as it will go.
 When the coolant level reaches the fill opening, start and operate the genset for a few minutes and shut it down.
 Add more coolant if necessary and secure the pressure cap.